 Sometimes it’s the smallest things in the world that make the biggest impact, and I can safely say that about Sixth Extinction.
 The Sixth Extinction is a game by Polte Games.
 It may seem like a simple puzzle game, but there is a pretty deep meaning hidden in the game.
-If you’re smart, the title might give you a little hint about what the game is about, but my review below is spoiler-free and I’ve done my best not to give anything away about the ending of the game.
-Here’s our review of The Sixth Extinction, in which we solve some cool puzzles and discover a well-hidden bitter truth about reality.
+If you’re smart, the title might give you a little hint about what the game is about, but my overview below is spoiler-free and I’ve done my best not to give anything away about the ending of the game.
+Here’s our overview of The Sixth Extinction, in which we solve some cool puzzles and discover a well-hidden bitter truth about reality.

 The gameplay of The Sixth Destruction consists of navigating through a puzzle grid where you must complete all conditions before the ending unlocks for you.
 As you progress through the levels, the requirements change, and some of the intermediate puzzles are also completely different from the general game format.
 They are represented by a paw that moves with the direction keys and collects different objects that you need to collect to unlock the exit.
 Some puzzles also require you to solve simple analytical questions which will confuse you if you don’t know how to solve analytical questions.